 Though there will be times where the salad is served at the same time as the main course.
 If the restaurant provides you a second fork, then use it to eat other appetizers.
 Moreover, the salad fork with a thicker outer tine on the left is used for cutting vegetables.
 You can also use it in the eating of fruits by chopping them into small pieces.

 On the other hand, a dinner fork is used during the main course.
-Main courses are the meats and pasta.
+The main courses are the meats and pasta.
 There are also instances that salads are served as a main course; hence, you can use a salad not a dinner fork.
 (Usually, the salad is on a separate salad plate)Otherwise, main courses, such as meat will require you to use a dinner fork paired with a knife to assist in cutting.
 That is the reason why dinner forks do not have sharp tine.

 It is essential to know the placements of the salad fork and dinner fork since it distinguishes them especially if they look similar.
 During formal dining, the salad fork is located to the right of the dinner fork if salads are served after the entrée.
 On the other hand, if salad is served first, then the salad fork is placed on the outer left side of the plate, normally outside a fish fork if there is a fish plate of food.